raspberrypilearning/comic-character/en/step_3.md

 --- /task ---

 Fantastic work!
-Your character creation page now contains a form with input fields.
+Your character details page now contains a form with input fields.

 In the next step you will make your form interactive, so the user can view a summary of their character.